-2.5.
-Institutional resources and services
+Institutional resources and services 2.5.

 An array of institutions and services are available for some children with developmental delays, disabilities and behavioural disorders, mainly in urban areas.
 Efforts are underway to expand them as well as to fill major service gaps in both rural and urban areas.